zzzprojects/learn-orm/tutorials/csharp-tutorial/constructors.md

 Minimum Age: 18
 ```

-As you can see that we have just called the default constructor, but the compiler calls the static constructor before the default constructor.
+As you can see, we just called the default constructor, but the compiler calls the static constructor before the default constructor.

 All the examples related to the constructors are available in the `ConstructorsTests.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.